Steam Introduces Secure Boot Check and Blocks Game Launches Upon Detecting Unity Vulnerability Exploitation Attempts

 Some changes and improvements:

-- Added mitigation measures for Unity CVE-2025-59489, blocking game launch via the Steam client upon detecting an attempt to exploit the vulnerability.
+• Added mitigations for Unity CVE-2025-59489, blocking game launch via the Steam client upon detecting an attempt to exploit the vulnerability.

-- Added the ability to switch between tabs in the tabbed browser using the CTRL+TAB key combination.
+• Added the ability to switch between tabs in the browser with tabs using the CTRL+TAB key combination.